 USEFUL FOR: Sleep, relaxation, sleep onset, anxiety

 Jujube seed has garnered a large amount of scientific research in recent years, with most studies citing its mental therapeutic effects which come from the glycoside saponins found in the fruit called jujubosides.
 The anxiolytic and sedative properties of the fruit stem largely from its antagonism/inhibition of the serotonin receptor 5HT1A, which appears to be mediated by a specific flavonoid called spinosin.
-Activation of 5HT1A receptors inhibits the release of serotonin in nerve terminals and influences secretion of stress hormones such as cortisol, growth hormone, and endorphins.
+Activation of 5HT1A receptors inhibits the release of serotonin in nerve terminals and influences the secretion of stress hormones such as cortisol, growth hormone, and endorphins.

-SUMMARY: Jujube seed, also commonly referred to as Suan Zao Ren or the Red Chinese date, is a fruit native to Asian nations including China, Japan, Korea and India.
-Its use dates back nearly 2,500 years in traditional Chinese medicine as a potent stress reliever, digestive aid and even as an aphrodisiac.
+SUMMARY: Jujube seed, also commonly referred to as Suan Zao Ren or the Red Chinese date, is a fruit native to Asian nations including China, Japan, Korea, and India.
+Its use dates back nearly 2,500 years in traditional Chinese medicine as a potent stress reliever, digestive aid, and even as an aphrodisiac.

 USEFUL FOR: insomnia, sleep apnea, depression, anxiety, facial pain

 The GABA neurotransmitter is one of the four main brain chemicals in the brain, which regulates feelings of calmness and sleep.
-Even though increasing GABA levels may be important for some people, consuming a GABA by itself is not always useful due to poor absorption through the blood-brain barrier.
+Even though increasing GABA levels may be important for some people, consuming GABA by itself is not always useful due to poor absorption through the blood-brain barrier.
 That’s why it’s always best to consume in a proper blend that will improve maximum absorption rates.
 Hence, our PEAK Supplement blend.

 SUMMARY: GABA is one of the four most important neurotransmitters in the brain.
 GABA influences excitability and more of this molecule can increase relaxation and feelings of calm.
 Unfortunately, supplemental GABA (by itself) is not well-absorbed.
 Using synergistic and dynamic blends is what allows proper absorption of this amino acid.